MolotovCherry/Native-Plugin-Lib/README.md

 # BG3 Plugin Lib

-This Rust support library is made to be used for [BG3 Plugins](https://github.com/MolotovCherry/BG3-Plugin-Template-Rust) and [Yet Another BG3 Mod Loader](https://github.com/MolotovCherry/Yet-Another-BG3-Mod-Loader).
+This Rust support library is made to be used for [BG3 Plugins](https://github.com/MolotovCherry/BG3-Plugin-Template-Rust) and [Yet Another BG3 Native Mod Loader](https://github.com/MolotovCherry/Yet-Another-BG3-Native-Mod-Loader).

 If you are a mod manager developer, this also exports a C api (see include directory), cdylib, and staticlib to allow you to get a plugin's info from a dll.
 It also exports the same function for Rust library users as well.